-ltem Notes Your Information
+Item Notes Your Information

 Localization

 Time zone setting Identify the MSL operating system time zone setting.
 The default is America/New York.
 The Time zone setting also determines your system telecommunications regional settings.

 Keyboard Type Identify the preferred keyboard type (default is us).

 Application

 Item Notes Your Information Administrator Password Record the initial administrator password for the MSL server manager interface.
-This Initial server managerAdministrator Password: password must be at least six characters long.
-When you access the servermanager, you will be prompted to change this initial password.
-NOTE: You must enter a pass- word before you deploy the system; otherwise, the system will not boot up.
+This password must be at least six characters long.
+When you access the server manager, you will be prompted to change this initial password.
+NOTE: You must enter a password before you deploy the system; otherwise, the system will not boot up.
 It is recommended that you use a strong password that contains all of the following: upper case letter, lower case letter, number, non- alphanumeric character, and be at least seven characters long.
 Do not use a commonly used word (for example: 'password').
-Final server managerAdministrator Password: System name Set the system name (hostname) of the system.
+Initial server manager Administrator Password: Final server manager Administrator Password: System name Set the system name (hostname) of the system.
 Domain Name (Optional) Specify the domain name for the hostname above.
 The default domain name is "mycompany.local".
 License Key (Optional) Identify the License Key (ARID) for this system.
 The ARID is used by AMC or SLS license server to distribute the system licenses.
 DNS Server (Optional) Record the IP address of your corporate DNS server.
 NOTE: If your DNS is supplied by your ISP, leave this setting blank.
 Remote Network Address for server administration (Optional) Remote Network Netmask (Optional) Network Settings

 Item Notes Your Information LAN IP Address Record the IP address of the local (LAN) interface.
 This must be a valid IP address on the local LAN.
 LAN Netmask Record the Netmask of the LAN.
-WAN IP Address (Optional) For Network Edge (Server- gateway) deployments, record the IP address of the external (WAN) interface.
+WAN IP Address (Optional) For Network Edge (Servergateway) deployments, record the IP address of the external (WAN) interface.
 This must be a valid IP address on external WAN.
 For LAN only (Server-only) deployments, use an IP address of 0.0.0.0.
 WAN Netmask (Optional) Record the Netmask of the WAN.
 Alias WAN IP Address (Optional) Optional second, alias IP address used for applications that require a server with two IPs (like Audio, Web and Video Conferencing).
 LAN (Optional) Optional network interface that can be used to connect a management application or to route the SIP Proxy to an isolated SIP Proxy network.
 Default Gateway IP Address Record the Gateway IP address.
 For Server-gateway deployments this gateway typically points to the internet.
 For Server-only deployments, this gateway typically points to a LAN router.
-Trusted Network Access If the ICP or some of your users a them as "Trusted Networks" and t are not on the same subnet as the line allow them access.
-Both IPv4 MSL server, you need to classify and IPv6 networks are supported.
-IP Address The IP address of the network for which you want to allow access
+Trusted Network Access If the ICP or some of your users are not on the same subnet as the MSL server, you need to classify them as "Trusted Networks" and then allow them access.
+Both IPv4 and IPv6 networks are supported.
+IP Address The IP address of the network for which you want to allow access Subnet The subnet mask for the range of addresses you wish to allow.

-Item Notes Your Information Subnet The subnet mask for the range of IPv4 addresses you wish to allow.
-Router Access The address of the router/ gateway you will use to access the network (or subnet) to which you are granting access
+Item Notes Your Information Router Access The address of the router/ gateway you will use to access the network (or subnet) to which you are granting access